KEO-cls-eedi/specification/doc/clseedi.md

 * POEN - a limitation curve(s) for limitation of consumption and production power over time

 #### Ad-hoc limits (LPC/LPP) {#AdhocLimits}
-A power limit consists of these properties:
+A power limit consists of these properties and can be set for the consumption and production direction:

 * `value` - the limit for active power in W as an integer
 * `active` - if set to true the limit is to be applied by the local device, if set to false no limit has to be applied